 Experiment and Optimize.
 Test different setups under different environmental conditions in order to maximize the energy.

-Virtual reality (VR) has ceased to be something in science fiction.
-Today, it is one of the fastest-growing techs we use for education, entertainment, and even therapy.
+Virtual reality (VR) is no longer science fiction.
+Today, it is one of the fastest-growing technologies and is being used for education, entertainment, and even therapy.

-Creating a virtual reality experience as a high school student is an exciting opportunity to show your innovative creative ideas, storytelling, and technical skills.
+Creating a virtual reality experience as a high school student is an exciting opportunity to showcase your innovative ideas along with your storytelling and technical skills.

 What You'll Need: